laminlabs/lamin-blog/docs/scprint.md

 ## The reflex it created

-These days, when I start a computational biology project, I set up a git repo and a LaminDB instance.
-In that order, roughly.
-The alternative — an ad hoc folder of CSVs and undocumented preprocessing scripts — is a debt that compounds faster than most people expect.

 I used LaminDB throughout my PhD.
 It let me do a lot alone, in a reasonable time, in a reproducible way.
 That's a rare combination in this field.

+These days, when I start a computational biology project, I set up a git repo and a LaminDB instance.
+In that order, roughly.